tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 * **boolean**: true or false.
 * **object**: Key-value pairs in JSON format

-There are more data types in programming.
-In Java, for example, it's important to note the data type allowed because the program allocates space based on the size of the data.
+There are more data types in programming, and if you have more specific data types, be sure to note them.
+In Java, for example, it's important to note the data type allowed because Java allocates memory space based on the size of the data.
 As such, Java gets much more specific about the size of numbers.
 You have a byte, short, int, double, long, float, char, boolean, and so on.

 However, you usually don't have to specify this level of detail with a REST API.
-You can probably just write "number".
+You can probably just write "number."

 ## Parameters should list allowed values